 Diversity is a reality in the world and in our American society.
-MU values this diversity because it is inherent in our institutional values of respect, responsibility, discovery and excellence.
+The University of Missouri values this diversity because it is inherent in our institutional values of respect, responsibility, discovery and excellence.
 Valuing diversity grows out of respect for others and for self, despite our differences.
 Honoring diversity is required in order for us to carry out our institutional responsibility and moral obligation to all the citizens of Missouri.
 Being open to diversity is essential for discovery because what we ourselves know is not all that is.
-Welcoming diversity is integral to achieving excellence, since without it our own views and opinions are not challenged and honed. (from the MU Values Committee)
+Welcoming diversity is integral to achieving excellence, since without it our own views and opinions are not challenged and honed.

 - American Psychological Association's Minority Fellowship Program

 - MU Office of Graduate Studies Fellowships and Scholarships